-Iowa City, IA 52242-1802
+Iowa City, IA 52242

-The 'United Kingdom' (UK) refers to the four countries of England, Scotland, Wales, and Northern Ireland.
-This is in contrast to another common name, 'Great Britain', which excludes Northern Ireland.
-The UK Exchange program offers exchange with universities in England and Scotland.
-Life and culture in the UK is different from that in the US.
-Experiencing this rich tradition is what the UK Exchanges are all about!
+The United Kingdom (UK) refers to the four countries of England, Scotland, Wales, and Northern Ireland.
+This is in contrast to another common name, Great Britain, which excludes Northern Ireland.
+Each part of the UK has a distinct culture and history.
+Experiencing these rich traditions is what studying in the UK is all about!

 The University of Strathclyde offers accommodation in student housing.
 Student housing in the UK tends to resemble the style of Mayflower Residence hall, with 4-6 students sharing a 'flat' with common kitchen and bathroom facilities and individual single-person rooms, however variations to this style are available.
 Meal structure varies according to each student's preference and residence.